kohei-us/ixion/doc/cpp/quickstart/using_model_context.rst

     Likewise, unregistering a formula cell that didn't need to be registered (or wasn't registered) is entirely harmless.
 Even unregistering a cell that didn't contain a formula cell is harmless, and essentially does nothing.
-As such, it's probably a good practice to unregister a cell whenever a new cell value is being placed.
+As such, it's probably a good idea to unregister a cell whenever a new cell value is being placed.

 Let's obtain all formula cells in need to re-calculation::

-    modified_formula_cells = {A10};
+    modified_formula_cells = { A10 };
     dirty_cells = ixion::query_and_sort_dirty_cells(cxt, ixion::abs_range_set_t(), &modified_formula_cells);
     cout << "number of dirty cells: " << dirty_cells.size() << endl;